scottcase3374/primetoolkit/README.md

 This is a pet project.
 It is an example of my IT skills applied to an area of math in which I am interested.
 It serves as both a skills demonstration and a platform for trying out new technologies.

+## Terminology
+The term 'Prime Base' or the shorter version of just 'base' represents some combination of data that represents a particular prime number.
+The 2 general representations are:
+- The sum of M unique prime factors (which includes 1 and any prime number) which result in a prime number. i.e. [1, 7, 11] is a base for the prime number 19.
+- The same general constraint as the previous item but each prime in the base has a multiplier.
+This representation is generally used to reduce the primes in the base to some set of small primes such as primes [1,2,3] with multipliers of [1,3,4] for the prime 19.
+Other constraints can be added to decide the exact reduction method.

 ## Description
 Primes can have bases generated via different methodologies, etc - such as where Prime N is the sum of Prime N-1 + some small set of primes in the range Prime 1 to N-2.
 So a base can be a set of primes summed.
 Primes can also be represented as 2 parts where one part is Prime[n-1] and the other part is a reference to collection of primes (aka a prefix or tree of primes) and both parts are summed.